Katie-sec/HomeLabJournal/README.md

 - ---

 ## Repository Structure
-This repository is organised by technology and project area.
 Each project has its own Markdown file, with supporting folders for scripts and notes.

 Currently experimenting with:
 /Azure